funcompbio/practical9/practical9.md

 > nlevels(mf)
 [1] 12
 ```
+**Important:** The previous call to the `factor()` function will **only work**
+if your regional time configuration is English.
+If you are working with a
+non-English regional time configuration, you should change the level names
+in the argument `levels` to the language that you are using.

-We can build a contingency table of the level occurrences of a factor
+Now, we can build a contingency table of the level occurrences of a factor
 using the function `table()`.

 ```